-I thought I knew them and wasn't worried that they didn't know about me.
+I thought I knew them and wasn't worried that they didn't really know about me.
 Now it's clear that they knew me all along.
 Out of the corners of their eyes they watched me.
 And when I was feeling most invisible, being tight-lipped, silent and unobservable, they were whispering about me to each other.
-They knew how little I could be counted on; how poorly, how shabbily my arrogant know-it-all self Covered an hid my abject helplessness.
-That when I invented stories about and fariller and doing it them -- an act that seemed so powerful to me -- I was completely in I thoughtelieved I'd hidden managed While I watched them thier hands, manipulated without mercy. giveN Me through windows and doors, took every opportunity I had to follow them, to gossip about and fill in their lives, they were watching me.
+They knew how little I could be counted on; how poorly, how shabbily my know-it-all self covered helplessness.
+That when I invented stories about them--and doing it seemed to me so fine--I was completely in thier hands, managed without mercy.
+I thought I'd hidden myself so well as I watched them through windows and doors, took every opportunity I had to follow them, to gossip about and fill in their lives, they were watching me.
 Sometimes they even felt sorry for me and just thinking about their pity I want to die.

 So I missed it altogether.
-I was sure one would kill the L wated for it was an abused record with no choice but to was so repeat itself at the crack and no power on earth could lift the arm that held the needle.
-I was so sure and they danced and walked being original, complicated, all over me.
-Busy, they were, changeable -- human, I guess you'd say, while I was the predictable one, deluded in my loneliness into thinking my space, my view was the only one that was and that mattered. [fx] I got so excited with my meddling, with shaping, I over stepped and miseed the obvious things.
+I was sure one would kill the other.
+I waited for it so I could describe it.
+I was so sure it would happen.
+That the past was an abused record with no choice but to repeat itself at the crack and no power on earth could lift the arm that held the needle.
+I was so sure and they danced and walked all over me.
+Busy, they were, busy being original, complicated, changeable -- human, I guess you'd say, while I was the predictable one, confused in my loneliness into thinking my space, my view was the only one that was and that mattered. [fx] I got so excited with my meddling, with shaping, I over-stepped and missed the obvious things.
 I saw the three of them, Marie, Joe and Violet, and they looked to me like a mirror image of Dorcus, Joe and Violet.
 I believed I saw everything important they did, and based on what I saw I could imagine what I didn't.
-It didn't occur to me that they were thinking other thoughts, feeling other feelings, putting thier lives together in ways I never dreamed of.
+It never occurred to me that they were thinking other thoughts, feeling other feelings, putting thier lives together in ways I never dreamed of.
+Like Joe.
+All the while he was running through the streets in bad weather I thought he was thinking about what he was getting ready to do, but that wasn't what was on his mind.
+He was seeing all those women's rooms, one after another and another.
+Violet asleep with one shoe one; Malvonne's [tk] and Wild's chamber of gold.
+That one in particular stays with me.
+I keep on thinking about it.
+That home in the rock; that place sunlight got into most of the day.
+Nothing to be proud of, to show anybody or to want to be in.
+But I do.
+I want to be in a place already made for me, both sung and wide open.
+With a doorway never needing to be closed, a view slanted for light and bright autumn leaves but not rain.
+Where moonlight can be counted on if the sky is clear and stars no matter what.
+And below, just yonder, a river called Treason to rely on.